Toasting Bread

 To make stale bread, frozen bread, or soft bread crisp and crunchy.

-HOW TO RESCUE BREAD… at one time or another we’ve all had bread we wished had not gone as stale so quickly or the we froze bread thinking it would taste good and then it doesn’t.
-Well the is tip of reviving bread is wonderful, I can’t wait for you to try it.
+HOW TO RESCUE BREAD… at one time or another, we’ve all had bread we wished had not gone as stale so quickly, or we froze bread thinking it would taste good, and then it doesn’t.
+Well, the tip of reviving bread is wonderful, I can’t wait for you to try it.

 1) Run the bread under water.